PIRANY1/BatchGitUpdater/README.md

 ## 1
-The start.bat File has to be in the Same Folder as your Script/Program Paste start.bat in your Script Folder
+The start.bat File has to be in the Same Folder as your Script/Program Paste the start.bat File in your Script Folder
 Then change the 3 Texts in the 6,7,8 Line and The 3 Last lines.
 Then its ready.